aspose-barcode/Aspose.BarCode-Documentation/net/developer-guide/generate-barcodes/generating-barcodes-using-new-barcode-generation-api/_index.md

 {{< gist "aspose-com-gists" "f801733f5eb53b0777dd38da9db8366a" "Examples-CSharp-CreateAndManageTwoDBarcodes-GenerateCustomBarcodes-UnitBasedBarcodeGenerateion.cs" >}}
 ### **Grouping Properties by Barcode Type**
 Properties for specific barcode types are grouped.
-Such specific properties like QR_EncodeType of DataMatrix_Ecc are grouped by type to simplify all the API for new users.
+Such specific properties like QR_EncodeType of DataMatrix_Ecc are grouped by type to simplify all the APIs for new users.

 {{< gist "aspose-com-gists" "f801733f5eb53b0777dd38da9db8366a" "Examples-CSharp-CreateAndManageTwoDBarcodes-GenerateCustomBarcodes-GroupingPropertiesByBarcodeType.cs" >}}
 ### **Getting Default Text for Generated Barcode**